-Here, we’ve reviewed what we see the best gas chainsaws on the market today.
+Here, we’ve reviewed what we see as the best gas chainsaws on the market today.
 Keep in mind that the best gas chainsaw for you depends on what you need to cut and your yard’s size and orientation.

 That said, our pick for the best performance gas chainsaw is the Husqvarna 455 Rancher, which is robust, powerful, and durable.

-In terms of best value for buyers on a budget, we prefer the Remington RM4214.
+In terms of the best value for buyers on a budget, we prefer the Remington RM4214.
 It is a small model, but it has an appealing vibration reduction housing, good fuel efficiency, automatic oiling, and consistent cutting power.
 All in all, the Remington certainly qualifies for the best gas powered chainsaw under $200 prize!

 Don’t forget that there are two kinds of electric chainsaws as well.
 Our rundown of the best cordless chainsaws and the best corded models will go over what makes those styles so appealing as well as discuss some good options if you are thinking of buying one.

 Remember, even if you do not decide to buy one of the many chainsaws on this list, you can still learn a lot from checking out their designs, feature sets, and prices.
-On top of that, you should check out the reviews because those often have information about durability and production issues, if any.
+On top of that, you should check out the reviews because they often have information about durability and production issues, if any.

 Once you have the best gas chainsaw, you’ll see just how much time and effort it can save you.
-Under the right conditions small models are just as good as large ones because the key measure is not just how much wood they can slice, but how much work they save you from doing.
+Under the right conditions, small models are just as good as large ones because the key measure is not just how much wood they can slice, but how much work they save you from doing.